High-frequency bounds for the Helmholtz equation under parabolic trapping and applications in numerical analysis: Combined-potential integral equation formulations and the proof of Corollary

 \paragraph{Acknowledgements} The heart of this paper is a novel use of Morawetz's identities, and during the final stages of preparing this paper we learnt of Cathleen Morawetz's death.
 We gratefully acknowledge here the sustained and large influence her work has had on our own research, as well as her wider contributions to the mathematics community.

 VPS thanks Vladimir Kamotski for introducing him to the spatial Fourier-transform arguments that we used to prove Lemma \ref{lem:smysh}, and thanks Ilia Kamotski (University College London) for a suggestion that led to a strengthening of the results in \S\ref{sec:resol}.
 EAS thanks Jeff Galkowski (Stanford) and Jared Wunsch (Northwestern) for useful discussions about the semiclassical literature on trapping, and acknowledges support from EPSRC grants EP/1025995/1 and EP/R005591/1.
+AG acknowledges the support of an EPSRC PhD Studentship held at the University of Reading.
+We are grateful to the anonymous referee for many helpful comments, including the suggestion to add the final example in \S\ref{sec:geometric}.

 { }